Winston-Lin/dziganto.github.io/_posts/2018-1-7-The-Hardest-Problem-In-Data-Science.md

 Given your particular set of core values and whether you're personally affected by particular issues (e.g. the gender gap), you may rank certain issues as more or less important than someone else.
 That's completely understandable.
 However, there is, at least in my opinion, a more universal problem at large - one that creeps, overtly or implicitly, into the vast majority of conversations and articles about data science.
 It's an issue we dance around, often without knowing it.
 And it's one that in some senses is the most easily solvable.

 Let's start with an example.
 Take three well-known domains: law, medicine, and physics.
 I imagine few people would struggle differentiating a lawyer, a doctor, and a physicist.
-Let's drill down a level.
-How many people would struggle delineating a paralegal and a lawyer, a nurse and a doctor, or a theoretical physicist from an experimental physicist?
-Ok, maybe the last one is a little tricky but you get the point.

 Now let's try something a little more challenging.
 What's the difference between a statistician, a computer scientist, and a data scientist?